 I’m a member of both the Animal Wellness and Welfare Committee and the Animal Welfare Guidelines Group.
 I felt that my experience, having seen many different practices and animal welfare projects in Asia, meant that I could accurately represent our region, as well as bring knowledge to the Welfare Guidelines Group in particular.

-are important because, while there is a great deal of information about animal welfare out there, it’s all in different places.
+Our new Guidelines are important because, while there is a great deal of information about animal welfare out there, it’s all in different places.
 For the first time, we’ve brought it all together to make it easy to access and that’s what’s so exciting about this project.

 What difference do you hope that the Welfare Guidelines will make to veterinarians – and to their patients?